PDAF/PDAF/README.md

    'make pdaf_dummy_online' and
    'make test_pdaf_offline > out.test_pdaf_offline'
 6. Check the files out.test_pdaf_online and out.test_pdaf_offline
-   At the end of the file, you see a list of Checks.
+   At the end of the file, you see a list of Checks done using a Python script.
 Here the outputs are compared with reference outputs produced with gfortran and MacOS.
    You can also diff the files to corresponding files in one of the example-directories in ../tests_dummy1D.
 Here, also reference output files, like output_lestkf0.dat are stored.